-- "Open Book" meaning you can use any resources from the class or online - Still an exam!
-No communication between students! - No external help!
-You cannot ask questions online or in discussion groups - No discussion of the exam (or sharing of code) with anyone except for COMP1511 subject staff - Effectively, you can use whatever is on the internet at 9am at the start of the exam, but nothing that is added afterwards - We will have an email address to contact us during the exam: cs1511.exam@cse.unsw.edu.au
+- "Open Book" you can use any resources from the class or online - Still an exam!
+No communication between students! - Any communication about the exam within 24 hours of the exam start will be considered plagiarism - No external help!
+You cannot ask questions online or in discussion groups - No discussion of the exam (or sharing of code) with anyone except for COMP1511 subject staff - Effectively, you can use whatever is on the internet at 1pm at the start of the exam, but nothing that is added afterwards - We will have an email address to contact us during the exam: cs1511.exam@cse.unsw.edu.au